|More Important Disclaimers on Product Purchases, AED Use, and Medical Content:|

-- Be maintained and regularly tested according to the operation and maintenance guidelines set forth by the manufacturer, American Heart Association, and the American Red Cross.
+- Be maintained and regularly tested according to the operation and maintenance guidelines set forth by the manufacturer, the American Heart Association and the American Red Cross.

 - Be checked for readiness after each use and at least once every 30 days if the AED has not been used in the preceding 30 days.